-- 4.2 Prior to the beginning of each financial year, different administrative departments and their agencies would set out their annual PPP plans identifying a shelf of projects relating to public assets and services proposed for delivery through private investment and PPPs.
-These shall be analysed by the IDF Department in consultation with concerned stakeholders and a report shall be prepared for preliminary discussions on their appropriateness and approval for: (i) inclusion by Finance Department of tentative estimates into the budgetary requirements for that financial year; and (ii) obtaining approval of ECMIPP for undertaking pre-feasibility analysis. - 4.3 Subsequent to the EC approval, pre-feasibility analysis would be sponsored jointly by administrative departments and the IDF Department to assess broad viability of every project proposed on a PPP mode.
-Such pre-feasibility analysis shall include identification of the key risk factors for the project to assess likely costs and potential revenue streams of such projects. - 4.4 Particularly in cases of annuity -based payment schemes where a framework is needed to assess whether or not the PPP method the appropriate procurement route given the alternative of more traditional procurement approaches, the Government of Rajasthan shall adopt a "Rapid Value-for-Money" (RVfM) approach to ascertain the suitability of a PPP approach in comparison to such alternatives.
-The RVfM approach shall also be used to ascertain the possibility of any windfall gains to the private entity, including measures to mitigate such gains, during the course of the proposed PPP project.
-A RVfM analysis shall be conducted even if no fiscal support is required from either the State or the Central Government, especially in cases of proposed cost recovery through user charges the ascertain the fairness and reasonableness of such charges. - 4.5 Before proceeding with formulation of a SCA, a "legal compliance" assessment shall also be prepared as part of the pre-feasibility analysis for consideration of the ECMIPP whether such a proposal is permissible and legal under existing and applicable legislation(s) or if any minor or major modifications/ amendments thereof are required.
+- 4.2 Prior to the beginning of each financial year, different administrative departments and their agencies shall set out their annual PPP plans identifying a shelf of projects relating to public assets and services proposed for delivery through private investment and PPPs.
+These shall be analysed by the IDF Department in consultation with concerned stakeholders and a report shall be prepared for preliminary discussions on their appropriateness and approval for: (i) inclusion by Finance Department of tentative estimates into the budgetary requirements for that financial year; and/ or (ii) obtaining approval of ECMIPP for undertaking pre-feasibility analysis. - 4.3 Subsequent to the ECMIPP approval, pre-feasibility analysis would be sponsored jointly by administrative departments and the IDF Department to assess the broad viability/ bankability of every project proposed for implementation in the PPP mode.
+Such pre-feasibility analysis shall include identification of the key risk factors for the project in order to assess likely costs and potential revenue streams of such projects. - 4.4 Particularly in cases of annuity based payment schemes where a framework is needed to assess whether or not the PPP method the appropriate procurement route given the alternative of more traditional procurement approaches, the Government of Rajasthan shall adopt a "Rapid Value-for-Money" (RVfM) approach to ascertain the suitability of a PPP approach in comparison to such alternatives.
+The RVfM approach shall also be used to ascertain the possibility of any windfall gains to the private entity, including measures to mitigate or address such gains accrued during the course of the proposed PPP project.
+A RVfM analysis shall be conducted even if no fiscal support is required from either the State or the Central Government, especially in cases of proposed cost recovery through user charges, in order to the ascertain the fairness and reasonableness of such charges. - 4.5 Before proceeding with formulation of a SCA, a "legal compliance" assessment shall also be prepared as part of the pre-feasibility analysis for consideration of the ECMIPP whether such a proposal is permissible and legal under existing and applicable legislation(s); or if any minor or major modifications/ amendments thereof may be needed; or if the enactment of any subordinate legislation thereunder are required for the purpose.